getcarina/getcarina.com/_tutorials/2016-01-26-nginx-with-lets-encrypt.md

     </html>
     ```

-    Now create the NGINX configuration itself.
+1. Create the NGINX configuration itself.
 Use the [Mozilla SSL configuration generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/) as a starting point to create a `default.conf` that uses up-to-date, secure settings, and adapt it to meet your needs.
-If you use this example, remember to replace `<myDomain>` **everywhere** with your domain name using a global find-and-replace.
+If you use this example, remember to replace `<myDomain>` *everywhere* with your domain name by using a global find-and-replace.

-    The `location /.well-known/acme-challenge` stanza near the end is important to remember: it will be used by the Let's Encrypt client during a certificate re-issue.
+    The `location /.well-known/acme-challenge` stanza near the end is important to remember; it will be used by the Let's Encrypt client during a certificate re-issue.

     ```nginx
     server {